k4sth4/MSSQL-mdf-file-dump/README.md

 You will notice that hash don't fit in our screen.
 To make the hash visible we have to change our resolution.
 In Kali.

-First use to see the default.
+First Get the default value.
 ```markdown
 xrandr
 ```